peacey/split-vpn/README.md

 <details>
   <summary>Click here to see the instructions for OpenConnect (i.e. AnyConnect).</summary>

+  **NOTE:** This requires podman which comes pre-installed on the non-SE UDMs.
+For the UDM SE, you need to install podman first (instructions not included).

 1. SSH into the UDM/P (assuming it's on 192.168.1.254).